The Dorobo Fund Shop

 Click here to read an article published in the Financial Times featuring Daudi Peterson.

-Special Promotion for the Hadzabe Book & CD: From now until December 31st, you can purchase a copy of the Hadzabe book and CD for the reduced cost of $75 (shipping included).
-Click on the Donate link above and select the $75 Hadza book offer.
+Special Promotion for the Hadzabe Book & CD: From now until December 31st, you can purchase a copy of the Hadzabe book and CD for the reduced cost of $75 (US shipping locations), or $125 (International shipping locations).
+Shipping costs are included.

 1) Hadzabe, By the Light of a Million Fires

 By Daudi Peterson with Richard Baalow & Jon Cox

 Daudi Peterson, working closely with a committee of Hadzabe Elders in Tanzania, gives an unprecedented inside account of one of the world’s last hunter-gatherer societies as seen through their own eyes.
 Over thousands of years, the Hadzabe oral history unfolded as elders narrated their stories around countless fires in their bush camps of the remote Yaeda valley.
 Building on years spent working with and accompanying Hadzabe in the field, Daudi and Trude Peterson and Jon Cox photographed hunter-gatherer daily life, culture, and knowledge, from digging tubers to collecting honey and medicinal plants, hunting game and making tools out of just about everything.
 This documentary rich with photographs and illustrations is an innovative approach to documenting one of the world’s most unique remaining indigenous cultures.

 ISBN 978061572498090000 | Publication Date: December 2012 | 234 Pages, 8.5” x 11” Hardback Book | Over 200 photographs & illustrations

 This book was created as a "special edition" exclusively for fund-raising purposes with ALL proceeds going to the Hadza cause.

 - View an inside account one of the world’s last hunter-gathering peoples